-At Shelton & Power, we are commonly asked about what to avoid in entering into a franchise.
+At Shelton Law & Associates, we are commonly asked about what to avoid in entering into a franchise.
 Below are the 4 biggest mistakes that Franchisees make.
 However, they all revolve around time.
 So remember, do not rush, take the time to ensure you are making a solid business decision.

 1. Not reading and understanding all of the documents.
 Many franchisees do not read all of the documents that govern their relationship with the franchisor.
 You must read all of the documents.
 These documents hold the very terms that will be enforced upon you and your franchise.
 While it may be true that the Franchise Disclosure Document consists of the same 23 areas of disclosure for every franchisor, what is contained within those 23 areas varies widely.
 It is important that after you have read the FDD and Franchise Agreements that you then have an experienced franchise attorney evaluate them as well.
 Remember you will be establishing a long term relationship with your Franchisor, usually around 10 years or more, so get to know every detail of the requirements.

 2. Not asking for better terms.
 The one misconception that we hear over and over from Franchisees is that the Franchise Agreement is non‐negotiable.
 That simply is not true, every contract is negotiable.
 Some terms of course cannot be changed, but a lot of them can.
 An experienced franchise attorney can help you negotiate the terms of the Franchise Agreement to reach the best possible outcome for your business.